Effective Kegel Exercises for Incontinence | The Vagina CoachSep 10, 2020

-Studies have shown that over 50% of women are doing kegels incorrectly and many are simply trying to squeeze as hard as they can and end up using their inner thighs or their glutes instead of their pelvic floor and they fail to consider the relaxation portion.
+Studies have shown that over 50% of women are doing kegels incorrectly.
+Many are simply trying to squeeze as hard as they can and end up using their inner thighs or their glutes instead of their pelvic floor, and they fail to consider the relaxation portion.
 But it is not their fault.

 Urge Incontinence (UI) is characterized by strong and sudden urges to urinate that can sometimes not be overcome.
 It can result in a complete release of the bladder.
 UI can respond to kegel exercises and lifestyle modifications with the help of a bladder diary.

 Mixed Incontinence is a combination of both types.